KashyapTolemy/BudgetProject/README.md

-# Budget Website
+# Finance Tracking Website

-This is a simple budget website built using React.
+This is a simple finance website built using React.
 It allows users to keep track of their expenses and provides representations of their financial data through table

 ## Features